sajitha-03/Used_Car_Price/README.md

 ## Modeling

 Considered different models such as LinearRegression, Lasso, Ridge Regression.
-PCA was done to reduce the dimensionality from polynomialfeature and OHE for certain models.
+PCA was done for certain models to handle the dimensionality from PolynomialFeatures and OHE .

 ## Findings